-Inovio’s DNA vaccine plasmids are produced by Texas-based VGXI, Inc. VGXI produces cGMP-grade plasmid products that have passed rigorous international regulatory reviews and have been used in numerous human clinical trials in the U.S., Europe and Asia.
+Inovio’s DNA immunotherapy plasmids are produced by Texas-based VGXI, Inc. VGXI produces cGMP-grade plasmid products that have passed rigorous international regulatory reviews and have been used in numerous human clinical trials in the U.S., Europe and Asia.
 The proprietary process is covered under international patents to enable the production of high quality DNA plasmid products at high concentration.
-The process allows for final product concentrations up to 15 mg/mL, giving Inovio the ability to maximize the amount of vaccine per injected dose and also facilitates the formulation of multi-component DNA vaccines.
+The process allows for final product concentrations up to 15 mg/mL, giving Inovio the ability to maximize the amount of immunotherapy per injected dose and also facilitates the formulation of multi-component DNA immunotherapies.

-VGXI, Inc. is a wholly-owned subsidiary of VGX International, a Korea-based publicly traded company (Korean Stock Exchange: Stock Ticker Number 011000).
+VGXI, Inc. is a wholly-owned subsidiary of VGX International, a Korea-based publicly traded company.
 Inovio owns a minority share position in VGX International.

 Engineering and manufacturing electroporation delivery devices

 Inovio’s engineering department is developing the next generation of devices with new features, lower cost, and enhanced usability and maintains the devices used in clinical trials.
 The company uses both internal and external resources to complete development programs.